SSL/TLS certificates in Lightsail

 When you create a Lightsail load balancer, port 80 is open by default to handling regular HTTP traffic.
 To enable HTTPS traffic over port 443, you must create an SSL/TLS certificate, validate it with your domain name, and attach it to your load balancer.

 You can create up to two SSL/TLS certificates per load balancer.
 Only one certificate can be in use at a time per load balancer.
 If you delete a valid, in-use certificate from your load balancer, your load balancer is no longer be able to handle HTTPS traffic until you attach another valid certificate.

 You can get started with enabling HTTPS on your load balancer by following these links.

-For more information about load balancers, see Lightsail load balancers.
+For more information about load balancers, see Amazon Lightsail load balancers.